 - Special Officer’s Training

-Prior to working with the Wellfleet Police Department, Detective LaPense worked with the Department of Defense and was stationed overseas for several years throughout the 1990’s.
+Prior to working with the Wellfleet Police Department, Sergeant LaPense worked with the Department of Defense and was stationed overseas for several years throughout the 1990’s.
 She holds a Master of Arts in Criminal Justice Administration and a Bachelor’s of Arts in Communication Studies.

 Officer Laecio De Oliveira has been with the Wellfleet Police Department since 2011.
 He started as a part-time officer and attended and graduated the 60th MPOC at the Plymouth Police Academy and was promoted to full-time Patrol Officer in 2015.
 Officer De Oliveira is originally from Vila Velha, Brazil.
 He came to the United States in 1988 and settled in Brewster.
 Officer De Oliveira has a certificate from Cape Cod Community College in Information Technology PC Service Technician, and is also fluent in Portuguese and Spanish.